BrokenSource/ShaderFlow/ShaderFlow/Resources/Scenes/Readme.md

 This folder contains many proof of concepts and examples on how to use **ShaderFlow**
 - Minimal examples showcasing empty scenes, texture mapping, dynamics and more
 - **Note:** To be considered a Scene file:
-  - The substrings `ShaderFlow` and `ShaderFlowScene` must exist on the file contents
+  - The substrings `ShaderFlow` and `Scene` must exist on the file contents
   - This is a optimization to avoid scanning non-scene files, potentially dangerous ones

 <sub>We can't guarantee stuff won't be broken in the future 😅</sub>